Mokashaa/HIL--Facial-Emotion-Recognition-System-/Models (Trials)/MobilenetV2/README.md

 * Acheived test accuracy of 77.47% after 8 epochs of training.

-* Small model size with around 2.5 million parameters.
+* Medium model size with around 4.5 million parameters.

 * Further training (more than 8 epochs) would improve performance.